On November 14, 2013 BONJ held its Tenth Anniversary Banquet at the Masonic Temple in Trenton.

 Click here for an article about the event in the Montclair Times by Mayor Jerry Fried.

-Click here for an article about Mayor Victor DeLuca representing NJRC and BONJ at a meeting at the White House on March 13, 2012 to advance our policy agenda.
+Click here for an article about Mayor Victor DeLuca representing BONJ at a meeting at the White House on March 13, 2012 to advance our policy agenda.

-Leaders of the New Jersey Regional Coalition and Building One NJ including Assemblywoman Mila Jasey, Mayor Jerry Fried of Montclair, Council President Sal Anderton of West Orange, Councilman Victor Cirilo of West Orange, and Roselle School Board Member Archange Antoine (pictured above) met with US Senator Robert Menendez at Holy Trinity Episcopal Church in West Orange on November 4, 2011, to present details of NJRC's federal policy priorities.
+Leaders of Building One NJ including Assemblywoman Mila Jasey, Mayor Jerry Fried of Montclair, Council President Sal Anderton of West Orange, Councilman Victor Cirilo of West Orange, and Roselle School Board Member Archange Antoine (pictured above) met with US Senator Robert Menendez at Holy Trinity Episcopal Church in West Orange on November 4, 2011, to present details of BONJ's federal policy priorities.
 (Photo by Jewel Scott Jones).

-A delegation of twenty five NJRC leaders participated in the historic White House Forum on First Suburbs, Inclusion, Sustainability and Economic Growth on Monday, July 18, 2011.
+A delegation of twenty five BONJ leaders participated in the historic White House Forum on First Suburbs, Inclusion, Sustainability and Economic Growth on Monday, July 18, 2011.

 This was a nationwide event -- 170 local elected officials, business, labor and civic leaders from 22 metropolitan regions from across the United States crowded into the White House South Court Auditorium to discuss the strengths and assets as well as the fiscal, social and environmental issues facing America’s first suburbs.